 The Association has a branch office in Tokyo.
-The branch office has five employees and was established when the Association was granted a licence from the Japanese Ministry of Finance to insure vessels flying Japanese flag.
+The branch was established when the Association was granted a licence from the Japanese Ministry of Finance to insure vessels flying Japanese flag.

 The Association's branch office in the Finland

 The Association has a branch office in Finland.
 The branch is established in Finland as a branch of an Overseas Firm in accordance with the EU rules for Free Movement of Services.